Endangering the Welfare of a Child--Introduction

 Endangering the Welfare--Final Thoughts

 The information provided above is only a summary of New Jersey laws relating to child endangerment.
 And it is an incomplete summary at that.
 Repeating what we said above, New Jersey's law of endangering the welfare of a child is complicated.
 Its complicated nature makes having a lawyer knowledgeable and experienced in this area crucial for a person charged with endangering.
-Allan Marain and Norman Epting, Jr. are skilled New Jersey lawyers with that knowledge and experience.
-If you have been charged, or may be charged, with endangering the welfare of a child, you should call them.
+Allan Marain is a skilled New Jersey lawyer with that knowledge and experience.
+If you have been charged, or may be charged, with endangering the welfare of a child, you should call him.
 Your call incurs no obligation on your part.